Olaminiyi/25.Deploying-and-Packaging-Applications-into-Kubernetes-with-Helm/README.md

 - Put the Loadbalancer address in the `value- text box`
 - Click on the "Create Record" button to proceed.

+**AWS Alias Method**

+In the create record section, type in the record name, and toggle the alias button to enable an alias.
+An alias is of A DNS record type which basically routes directly to the load balancer.
+In the choose endpoint bar, select Alias to Application and Classic Load Balancer.

 ![alt text](images/25.41.png)

 Please verify the DNS record's successful propagation.
 Go to [DNS checker](https://dnschecker.org/) and choose CNAME to check the record.
 Make sure there are green ticks next to each location on the left-hand side.
 Please note that it may take some time for the changes to propagate.